 Recommendations: Facilitate Telehealth to Improve Patient Access

 States should consider adopting licensure compacts or model laws that improve license portability by allowing healthcare providers to more easily practice in multiple states, thereby creating additional opportunities for telehealth practice.
-Interstate licensure compacts and model laws should foster the harmonization of state licensure standards and approaches to telehealth.
+Licensure interstate compacts and model laws should foster the harmonization of state licensure standards and approaches to telehealth.

 States and the federal government should explore legislative and administrative proposals modifying reimbursement policies that prohibit or impede alternatives to in-person services, including covering telehealth services when they are an appropriate form of care delivery.
 In particular, Congress should consider proposals modifying the geographic location and originating site requirements in Medicare fee-for-service that restrict the availability of telehealth services to Medicare beneficiaries in their homes and in most geographic areas